damiensnyder/damiens-site-2/content/blog/television-should-be-banned.md

 ## Footnotes

-[^1] I hope you didn't expect me to say that, because it would mean you're suboptimal at inferring what claims will be associated with a given title of post.
-But everyone has flaws.
+[^1] Any complaints about the polemic title can be filed at the bottom of the page.

 [^2] That is, the average U.S. resident 15 or older and not in jail or the military

 [^3] BLS describes their methodology more in depth [here](https://www.bls.gov/tus/atusfaqs.htm#8).
 Basically they ask people what they did the previous day (starting and ending at 4am), how much time they spent on it, when in the day they did it, and who they did it with.

+[^4] No, I haven't read *[Infinite Jest](https://en.wikipedia.org/wiki/Infinite_Jest)*, and neither have you.

-[^4] Can I just talk for a moment about how dystopian the word "feed" is?
+[^5] Can I just talk for a moment about how dystopian the word "feed" is?
 What am I, some kind of cattle being fattened for the slaughter?

-[^5] The equivalent for traditional media companies is getting you to form parasocial emotional attachments to fictional characters or celebrities, then using those emotional attachments to create investment in their narratives.
+[^6] The equivalent for traditional media companies is getting you to form parasocial emotional attachments to fictional characters or celebrities, then using those emotional attachments to create investment in their narratives.

-[^6] Source: People interacted in person a hell of a lot during the entire pre-TV era.
+[^7] Source: People interacted in person a hell of a lot during the entire pre-TV era.
 Still a lot after, but not as much.

-[^7] "Binge-watching" is regarded as a weirdly normal thing to do for a phrase that contains the word "binge" in it.
+[^8] "Binge-watching" is regarded as a weirdly normal thing to do for a phrase that contains the word "binge" in it.

-[^8] A lot of people in today's society interact with others rarely enough they would be weirdo recluses in any other time.
+[^9] A lot of people in today's society interact with others rarely enough they would be weirdo recluses in any other time.